A7iC3/se_project_todo-app/README.md

 ## Functionality

 A simple to-do application that users can create and delete tasks that appear in a list with a respective checkbox that is able to be ticked or unticked.
+Sub heading that shows the number of tasks and how many are completed.

 ## Technology